The Copenhagen Christmas Markets are magical; so we share how you can visit Copenhagen in Winter and explore this festive market.

 Your Denmark itinerary must include at least a few days in Copenhagen, to explore all of the festive things to see and do and avoid weekends if you can!
 Now, let’s look at visiting the Copenhagen Christmas Markets!

-There are various Copenhagen Christmas Markets to choose from across the city, so we share the very best options for your festive trip to the city.
+There are various Copenhagen Christmas Markets to choose from across the city, so we share the very best options for your festive trip to the city, many of these would be considered as the best Christmas markets in the world.

 Bakken is an amusement park with a 16th-century theme and is the world’s oldest amusement park, meaning it needs to be on your Denmark itinerary.

-During the Christmas season, Bakken fills the park with bright lights and joyful decorations.
+During the Christmas season, Bakken fills the park with bright lights and joyful decorations and becomes one of the best Copenhagen Christmas Markets.
 It also welcomes local artisans to sell their products and contribute to the Christmas atmosphere with some festive stalls, making up a cute, cozy Christmas market.

 When the Christmas market is open, there will be no entrance fee to enter Bakken (fees are required to ride the rides).
 Bakken opens at the end of November until 3 days before Christmas, Friday to Sunday from 2 pm until 9 pm.
 The best time to visit is sometime after 6 pm for a quieter experience.
 Apart from vendors, the market also has performances and of course, thrilling rides.